bhauman/bhauman.github.com/drafts/housing-bubble.md

 structure.
 We are going to map the pentagon to layouts that will fit onto 4x8 material.

+Pentagons are not symmetric like hexagons so we are going to need two patterns to create the pentagons.
 Let's divide the pentagon into two parts and lay them out.
 We'll start with this diamond shape:

 <p>
 <img src="/assets/images/dome/pentagon_two_peice.png"/>